cztamas/js-object-schema/README.md

 ```

 * KnockoutJS observables:
-To check knockout observable types, you should call the `superschema.extend({ knockout: yourKnockoutInstance})` function - here of course `yourKnockoutInstance` should be the knockout instance used in your code.
-(This is because superschema uses ko's own isObservable function for typechecking).
+To check knockout observable types, you should call the `objectSchema.extend({ knockout: yourKnockoutInstance})` function - here of course `yourKnockoutInstance` should be the knockout instance used in your code.
+(This is because JS-object-schema uses ko's own isObservable function for typechecking).
 You have to call this only once in your code.
 After that, you can use the "observable" type, e.g. the pattern
 ```
 {